Prepping Your Holiday Budget in Four Easy Steps

 Set a schedule

-The holidays are still some time away, but time moves quickly.
 If your plan is to reduce your normal week-to-week spending in order to save money for holiday spending, be specific and set a timeline.
 Set weekly savings goals and avoid falling behind on your plan.

 It’s normal to get discouraged, and if you start falling behind it might seem easier to just give up on saving and put it all on your credit card.
 But if you can put together a savings plan through the holidays (and beyond) and make it stick, you’ll have the holiday experience you want and you won’t be left paying for it years later.

 If you need help tightening your budget or reducing your debt (to free more money in your budget permanently), connect with a debt and budget counselor today!